 1.9.
-Cash and cash equivalents
+Cash and cash equivalents:

-Cash and cash equivalents consist of highly liquid investments with a maturity of three months or less at the date of purchase.
-Cash and cash equivalents consist of cash on deposit and cash on hand.
+Cash and cash equivalents consist of cash on hand, cash on deposit and fixed term deposit being highly liquid investments with a maturity of three months or less at the date of purchase.

-1.10 Marketable securities
+1.10.
+Marketable securities:

 Marketable securities consist of highly liquid investments in money market mutual funds.
-As of December 2005, Flamel Technologies' marketable securities are classified as available-for-sale securities in accordance with Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities" (SFAS 115).
+As of December 2006, Flamel Technologies' marketable securities are classified as available-for-sale securities in accordance with Statement of Financial Accounting Standards No. 115, "Accounting for Certain Investments in Debt and Equity Securities" (SFAS 115).
 These investments are recorded at fair value, which is based on quoted market prices.
 Accordingly, unrealized gains and losses are included in accumulated other comprehensive income until realized.

 1.11.
-Accounts Receivable
+Accounts Receivable: